convertigo/convertigo-doc/programming-guide/backend-developers/index.md

 ### Connect to SQL Databases

-The SQL Connector is capable to connect to different Database Servers:
+The SQL Connector is able to connect to different Database Servers:

 | Supported Database   | Driver                                                           |
 |----------------------|------------------------------------------------------------------|